-With confederate monuments and their dangerous antiquated symbolism having been thrust in the limelight recently, the thought of statues was becoming synonymous with the racially-motivated controversy.
-Fortunately, a new statue of Dr. Martin Luther King, Jr. outside the Georgia Capitol in Atlanta has served as a comforting reminder that not all statues are bigot-related.
+With Confederate monuments and their dangerous antiquated symbolism having been thrust into the limelight recently, the thought of statues was becoming synonymous with the racially motivated controversy.
+Fortunately, a new statue of Dr. Martin Luther King Jr. outside the Georgia Capitol in Atlanta has served as a comforting reminder that not all statues are bigot-related.

 “Forty-nine years ago when my father was assassinated, he was the most hated man in America,” King said.
 “Today, he is one of the most loved men in the world.”

 The statue reveal came on the 54th anniversary of King’s vision for a fairer America in his iconic “I Have A Dream” speech at the March on Washington.